someodd/intramaze/README.md

 `cabal2nix` is included in the shell.

+The Nix shell comes with `docker` and `docker-compose`, so you can run those commands in the shell.

 ### Running with Docker

 Be sure to start by editing an env file like `.env.dev`: